phoenixreisen/nassi/README.md

 As you can see, each line of the input file gets transformed to a single step in the resulting diagram (where empty lines are ignored).

-Admittedly, strucure-wise our "Gin and Tonic" recipe is a bit boring.
+Admittedly, structure-wise our "Gin and Tonic" recipe is a bit boring.
 So read on, to learn how to create more interesting specifications.

 ### Keywords